 Theocracies are under fire.
 Why?
 Because they deserve it.
-They are chiefly inflexible belief systems that claim the path to righteousness and absolution via the words of their scriptures, via the decrees of their prophets and holy men.
-Be you a non-this or a non-that and, in their eyes, you are considered unworthy, unfit, impure, illegitimate.
+They’re inflexible belief systems that claim the path to righteousness and absolution via the words of their scriptures, via the decrees of their prophets and holy men.
+Be you a non-this or a non-that and, in their eyes, you’re deemed unworthy, unfit, impure, illegitimate.

 The above statement may sound stereotypical or far-fetched.
-But a trip round most theocratic countries or territories says otherwise.
-Going to these places and paying attention to what is being said, what their populations are being taught and made to believe by their religious figures, paints a disturbing picture.
-Forget the liberal pockets of theocratically-inclined religions here and there, in certain parts of open society, they are very few and far between; their secularly-oriented and broadminded subscribers constitute only a tiny portion of their given cultures.
-Beyond that, believers of religions that work as theocracies across the board are, in their majority, going by the words of their leaders and their minions – words that are neither flattering nor favorable toward those not like them, not because religions are bad per se, but because most religious figureheads have become corrupted.
+But a look at most theocratic countries or territories says otherwise.
+Going to these places and paying attention to what is being said, what their populations are taught and made to believe by their religious figures, paints a disturbing picture.
+Forget the liberal pockets of theocratically-inclined religions here and there, in certain parts of open society, they’re very few and far between; their secularly-oriented and broadminded subscribers constitute only a tiny portion of their given cultures.
+Beyond that, the followers of religions that work as theocracies across the board are, in their majority, subject to the words of their leaders and their minions – words neither flattering nor favorable toward those unlike them, not because religions are bad per se, but because most religious figureheads have become corrupted.

 The terms most theocrats use to rally their people against outsiders and make them feel morally and righteously superior to them vary, but they have one common characteristic: prejudice and discrimination; like kaffir once did in South Africa, like nigger did in America, and jude in Germany.
 Born out of secular totalitarian regimes – or bigoted communities – these terms were designed to separate the righteous from the “trash,” creating a pure society of “Aryans”.

 They call it dehumanization, one of bigotry’s favorite methods.